Great Business Ideas: Tell the Truth—It’s Critical

 Deal in an open and clear manner with all your vendors and suppliers.
 If your sales are slowing, and you know you won’t be ordering as many cardboard boxes, yards of cloth, or other regular supplies, give your suppliers a heads-up.

-READ: Great Business Ideas: Diversity
+READ: Great Business Ideas: Intelligent negotiating

 They will appreciate your candor and, in many cases, stick by you if you are going into a temporary slide.
 If your business is seasonal, make sure they understand the fluctuations so they can serve you better.
 Telling the truth in negotiation also has a powerful effect.